 Choose a strategy you want for the mesh.
 You can create new words, shorten keywords, modify popular phrases, come up with unique, memorable, or brandable domain names.

 • Brandable domain names, including those with unpopular syllables – that’s also doable by meshing words.

 • Catchy domain names – that too, with a suitable mesh strategy in place.

 • Cool, funky, cheesy, horror and more types.

-The tool that can help you out with a quick search to some extent, is namemesh.com.
-You might have to incorporate any of the above methods to get a desired outcome.
+The tool that can help you out with a quick search, to some extent, is namemesh.com.
+You might have to incorporate any of the above methods to get the desired outcome.

 7. A keyword research tool to find a domain name.

-If you’re only doing a quick search for a domain name, then I don’t expect you to agree to invest in a keyword research tool.
-The good ones usually don’t come cheap, especially if you only want to use it for this one small task.
-But, if you’re here to do business online, and in it for a long haul, you might as well consider checking out this multipurpose keyword research tool.
-Apart from other functions, it also has a domain name search functionality that can help you find top tier keyword-rich domain names.
-Those keywords with higher average monthly search volumes with a .com, .org, or .net extensions – they improve visibility of your website and somehow help keep up with online competition using the search engine ranking system.
+If you’re only doing a quick search for a domain name, I don’t expect you to agree to invest in a keyword research tool.
+The good ones usually don’t come cheap, especially if you only want to use them for this one small task.
+But, if you’re here to do business online and in it for the long haul, you might as well consider checking out this multipurpose keyword research tool.
+Apart from other functions, it also has a domain name search functionality to help you find top tier keyword-rich domain names.
+Those keywords with higher average monthly search volumes with a .com, .org, or .net extensions – improve the visibility of your website and somehow help keep up with online competition using the search engine ranking system.